Meet the CAPS Staff

 Licensed Psychologist

 Sam joined the CAPS team in 2013.
-He received his MA from Northwestern University in Chicago, Illinois, and his PhD in Counseling Psychology from the University of Minnesota - Twin Cities.
+He received his MA from Northwestern University in Chicago, Illinois, and his Ph.D. in Counseling Psychology from the University of Minnesota - Twin Cities.
 Sam completed his doctoral internship and postdoctoral fellowship training at UHS.
 His approach to therapy is dynamic and experiential in nature and uses existential psychotherapy, attachment style, multiculturalism, and emotional content to help clients develop a deeper understanding of self and others.
 Sam enjoys working with clients to explore patterns in relationships to make changes in the interest of growth.

 Sam is particularly interested in working within the athletics community at UC Berkeley.
 As a former student-athlete, Sam understands the unique challenges of being both a scholar and an athlete, and he commits a significant portion of his time as a CAPS counselor to working with student-athletes, coaches, and trainers to help students and teams thrive while at UC Berkeley.
 Sam's doctoral dissertation examined multicultural competence and mindfulness in the therapeutic process, and he runs the mindfulness meditation group nearly every semester.
 Sam also enjoys developing relationships with campus partners and communities and working to ensure that underserved populations at UC Berkeley get their needs met to the fullest extent possible.
 In his spare time, Sam enjoys playing sports (most often baseball and golf), hiking and camping, and doing crossword puzzles.

 Clinical interests and campus partnerships: Working with student-athletes (injury, performance, retirement, etc), mindfulness meditation, men’s issues, existential psychotherapy, multicultural competence in counseling, attachment, and brief/accelerated and experiential psychodynamic psychotherapies.
-Sam is the liaison to the Athletics Department and to the Cal Band, and holds Let's Talk drop-in hours (virtually and/or at César Chávez Student Center).
+Sam is the liaison to the Athletics Department and the Cal Band and holds Let's Talk drop-in hours (virtually and/or at César Chávez Student Center).

 Sheela Vashishtha, LCSW